 - Steroid eye drop use during the surgical process

-One way to relieve dry eyes after cataract surgery is with over-the-counter eye drops called artificial tears.
+Over-the-counter eye drops called artificial tears are one way to relieve dry eyes after cataract surgery.
 These eye drops are similar to natural tears and help provide temporary moisture.

 Inflammation